53 Great Gifts For a Tennis Player

 A wonderfully geeky present for the player with multiple racquets who likes to experiment with adding weight, or somebody who wants to make sure all their racquets feel identical.
 Not for the casual player!

-Place your racquet on the balance bar and rotate it until the racquet is perfectly balanced.
+Place your racquet on the Dunlop balance bar and rotate it until the racquet is perfectly balanced.
 Then note the reading on the balance scale.
 Adjust the racquet balance point using lead tape.

 Ball stamp

 Sounds like a medieval form of torture, but these are actually extremely useful to help you keep track of your expensive new tennis balls.
 Few things are as annoying as ending the day with two immaculate balls and a random one that looks like its gone nine rounds with a teething puppy.
+If you don’t want to use a custom stamp, then get a couple of large sharpies and make your mark the old fashioned way

 Ball machine